2025–26 Phoenix Suns season: Trades and Free agency

 The Suns reportedly explored offseason trade scenarios involving Grayson Allen and Royce O'Neale, with Nick Richards later mentioned as a possible trade candidate after the 2025 NBA draft, reinforcing speculation that the team was preparing for a major roster overhaul.
 The team also faced key contract decisions on Richards, Martin, and Micić, whose 2025–26 season was held as a team option stemming from his 2023–24 deal with the Oklahoma City Thunder.
-Prior to the draft, Phoenix exercised Micić’s option and subsequently agreed to trade him, along with the 29th overall pick and a 2029 first-round pick acquired from the Jazz to the Hornets in exchange for Mark Williams and the Suns’ own 2029 second-round pick.
-Richards’ 2025–26 contract was fully guaranteed by his June 29 deadline, while Martin was waived the following day.
+Prior to the draft, Phoenix exercised Micić's option and subsequently agreed to trade him, along with the 29th overall pick and a 2029 first-round pick acquired from the Jazz to the Hornets in exchange for Mark Williams and the Suns' own 2029 second-round pick.
+Richards' 2025–26 contract was fully guaranteed by his June 29 deadline, while Martin was waived the following day.
 Additionally, Bol Bol, Tyus Jones, Damion Lee, Monté Morris, and Mason Plumlee became unrestricted free agents, while two-way players Collin Gillespie, Jalen Bridges, and TyTy Washington Jr. entered restricted free agency as of June 30.

-At the start of the 2025 free agency, the Suns agreed to sign Collin Gillespie to a one-year veteran’s minimum contract.
+At the start of the 2025 free agency, the Suns agreed to sign Collin Gillespie to a one-year veteran's minimum contract.
 Phoenix also reached an agreement with Nigel Hayes-Davis of Fenerbahçe Beko in Turkey's Basketbol Süper Ligi on a one-year deal for his return to the NBA at age 30.
 On July 3, undrafted forward C. J. Huntley from Appalachian State University signed a two-year two-way contract with the Suns.
 On July 8, the Suns signed Isaiah Livers to a two-way contract, joining rookies Huntley and Koby Brea.

-On July 16, the Suns waived Bradley Beal and used the stretch provision on his contract, which still had two years remaining, offficially ending the 'Big Three' era in Phoenix.
-The remaining $110.8 million on Beal’s deal was stretched over five years, with Beal forfeiting $13.9 million, resulting in approximately $20 million in dead cap space annually.
+On July 16, the Suns waived Bradley Beal and used the stretch provision on his contract, which still had two years remaining, officially ending the 'Big Three' era in Phoenix.
+The remaining $110.8 million on Beal's deal was stretched over five years (starting with this season), with Beal forfeiting $13.9 million in order to make it happen, thus resulting in approximately $20 million in dead cap space on an annual basis.
 The move allowed Phoenix to fall below both the new second tax apron and the original tax apron.

-On July 23, the Suns reacquired Jordan Goodwin after claiming him off waivers from the Los Angeles Lakers and also signed Jared Butler on a one-year contract, but he was waived after preseason.
+On July 23, the Suns reacquired Jordan Goodwin after claiming him off waivers from the Los Angeles Lakers and also signed Jared Butler on a one-year contract, though he was waived after the preseason period.